 DuckDuckGo is one of the fastest-growing web search engines, which has gained particularly because of its plans on maintaining user privacy.
 DuckDuckGo aggregates its results from many different sources and it does not keep track of your searches.

 DuckDuckGo aggregates results from over 100 different sources including DuckDuck bot which is its own web crawler, various crowd-sourced sites, Bing, Yandex, and more.
 It then displays them privately to the end-user.
 This is entirely open-source and the code is even available on GitHub.

-DuckDuckGo features strictly one-ad-a-page revenue model.
-Its proxy based search engine meant that the user’s search queries are left untracked.
+DuckDuckGo features a strictly one-ad-a-page revenue model.
+Its proxy-based search engine meant that the user’s search queries are left untracked.
 It also features a Voice Search.
 All in all, DuckDuckGo quickly gained attention from users who were not willing to sacrifice their privacy on the web.
 Recently, Mozilla Firefox has been added with DuckDuckGo as a search option for the user.

 3. Search Encrypt

 Search Encrypt takes online tracking prevention to the next level by not only blocking online trackers but also using local encryption to secure your searches.
 It uses both industry-standard AES-256 bit encryption along with Secure Sockets Layer encryption for total protection.

 That means not only your searches and other web activities are secure from online snoopers but they are also not available to local users who have access to your computer.
 Whether you share your computer with someone or it just gets stolen, you can be sure that your internet activities will be accessible to no one.

 Search Encrypt also offers privacy protected maps and video searches.
 The company is using Open Street Maps as its maps provider so your details are not being shared with Google.
 It also allows you to see videos in an enhanced privacy mode which blocks pre-roll ads while protecting your privacy.